CANTUS-Project/api/source/resource_types.rst

     Most simple resources follow this pattern.

-    :>json string id: The "id" of this resource.
+    :resjson string id: The "id" of this resource.
-    :>json string name: Human-readable name for the resource.
+    :resjson string name: Human-readable name for the resource.
-    :>json string description: Brief explanation of the resource.
+    :resjson string description: Brief explanation of the resource.
-    :>json string drupal_path: Optional URL to this resource on the Cantus Drupal instance.
+    :resjson string drupal_path: Optional URL to this resource on the Cantus Drupal instance.

 The following simple resource types use the default fields described above: